To Breathe Water

 Nika’s head jostled upright.
 He noticed his temples were wet.
 He felt as if all those years ago, there were droplets of seawater his reflexes couldn’t eject, that got stuck somewhere between his lungs and his gut, vibrating with the sticky moisture in the air.

-Image: Mexican Beach Boys by Wayne Thiebaud.
+Image: Mexican Beach Boys, Wayne Thiebaud.
 1961.
 Oil on Canvas.